-The two most popular terms for Owner-builder insurance contracts are “Course of Construction” and “Builder’s Risk.”
+The two most popular terms for Owner-Builder insurance contracts are “Course of Construction” and “Builder’s Risk”.
 These insurance contracts basically cover the materials and parties involved in the home building project which can include you, architects, lenders, subcontractors, and any physical materials.
-The perils these contracts generally protect against are fire, windstorm, vandalism, malicious mischief, theft of building items, etc. A “Broad Form” endorsement on one of these policy contracts will also insure for the above incidents while your materials are in transit or off-site.
+The perils these contracts generally protect against are fire, windstorm, vandalism, malicious mischief, theft of building items, etc. A “Broad Form” endorsement on one of these policy contracts will also insure for the above incidents while your property is in transit or off-site.

-You’ll also need to secure a separate General Liability policy.
-General Liability insurance specifically protects owners of homes from the numerous liabilities that could occur such as: accidents on your premises, falling objects, or anything else that may cause injury or death.
+Both of the above types of insurance contracts DO NOT INCLUDE liability coverage.
+You’ll need to secure a separate General Liability policy to cover this very important exposure.
+General Liability insurance is a contract of insurance specifically in place to protect owners of homes from the numerous liabilities that could occur such as; accidents on your premises, falling objects, or anything else that may cause injury or death.
 The main components of General Liability insurance are Bodily Injury as mentioned above, Personal Injury which includes libel or slander, and Property Damage which would include coverage for damage done to your personal property by an outside party.

 General Liability coverage can also be obtained through an insurance broker and any well-informed agent or broker will automatically quote this coverage for you at the same time they quote the “Course of Construction” or “Builder’s Risk” insurance.

-Another important consideration when you decide to become an Owner-builder is Workman’s Compensation Insurance.
+Another important consideration when you decide to become an Owner-Builder is Workman’s Compensation Insurance.
 If you plan on hiring outside workers to complete your project, you may need this coverage.
-Outside workers are defined as individuals that you pay personally either by the hour or by the project.
-However, if you use UBuildIt’s professional, trusted subcontractors, they carry their own Workman’s Compensation Insurance.
+By outside workers, we mean not through a subcontractor.
 This type of coverage is state regulated and will cover lost wages, medical expenses, rehabilitation services and death from an injury or illness sustained while on the job.

 Be sure to check your state’s specific Workman’s Compensation laws as you may find that you are exempt from providing coverage.
-For instance, some states do not require employers to provide their workers with this coverage and other states have exemptions depending on the number of employees or the total cost of wages.
+For instance, Texas does not require employers to provide their workers with this coverage and other states have exemptions depending on the number of employees or the total cost of wages.
 The best source for finding out your specific state requirements is the US Department of Labor.

 As always, no insurance policy covers everything.
 You’ll want to be sure and read through your policy and be aware of its limitations and exclusions.
-Protecting yourself in advance will save you time, money and the financial security of your project.
+Protecting what you could be up against in advance will save you time, money and quite possibly the financial security of your project all together.